logo

 Thucydides doesn't shy away from showing the human cost of war.
 He describes in detail the suffering and devastation caused by the Peloponnesian War.
 This book encourages us to understand the human cost of conflict and to strive for peace whenever possible.

-Thucydides' work is a masterpiece that stands the test of time, offering a detailed account of the Peloponnesian War that is as relevant today as it was in ancient times.
+Thucydides' work is a masterpiece that stands the test of time, providing a detailed and unvarnished account of the Peloponnesian War.

-Thucydides' History of the Peloponnesian War is a profound exploration of human nature and political power, a timeless work that continues to illuminate our understanding of these fundamental aspects of human existence.
+Thucydides' History of the Peloponnesian War is a profound exploration of human nature and political power.

-Robert B. StrasslerRobert B. Strassler - Historian, editor
+Robert B. StrasslerRobert B. Strassler - Historical Anthologies

-Thucydides' History of the Peloponnesian War is a seminal work that has shaped our understanding of ancient Greek history and continues to influence contemporary political and historical thought.
+Thucydides' History of the Peloponnesian War is a seminal work that has shaped our understanding of ancient Greek history.

 Recommendations